shibumi/shibumi.dev/content/posts/Google-Summer-Of-Code-2020.md

 My merged pull request, that addresses these key results can be found here: [https://github.com/in-toto/in-toto-golang/pull/56](https://github.com/in-toto/in-toto-golang/pull/56)

 During my journey I did a lot more than that.
-Implementing the above requirements lead us (my mentors and me) to a few other issues.
+Implementing the above requirements led us (my mentors and me) to a few other issues.
 These issues were so significant that we decided to solve these issues, while working on the actual in-toto run implementation.
 The following listing shall give a brief insight on what I have worked on additionally.